Sixth Form Open Evenings

 What is the dress code?

-During Monday – Thursday we operate a strict ‘dress to impress’ business dress code.
+During Monday – Thursday we operate a strict ‘look smart, feel smart’ business dress code.
 Students who adhere to this are allowed to ‘dress down’ on a Friday!

 How do I get to school?